 The Embed Code setting displays the JavaScript that contains the Web Entry URL to embed into your Web server's or blog's HTML header.
 If necessary, click the Copy button below the Embed Code setting to copy the Web Entry URL so that it is available in your clipboard.

-If this Start Event element's Web Entry uses a Conversational-type Screen to provide a chat-style interaction with the Request starter, optionally click the Options button below the Embed Code setting to configure how the chat box displays in the embedded container to which the Web Entry's JavaScript code is applied.
+If this Start Event object's Web Entry uses a Conversational-type Screen to provide a chat-style interaction with the Request starter, optionally click the Options button below the Embed Code setting to configure how the chat box displays in the embedded container to which the Web Entry's JavaScript code is applied.
 When the Options button is clicked, the Embed Options screen displays.

 Configure how the chat box displays in the embedded container from the following options: